-A decision or project postmortem is similar to a medical postmortem.
-Both processes are conducted after the fact, to look back on what worked and didn’t work as a way to enable improvement.
+A decision postmortem looks back after the fact, to reflect on what worked and didn’t work as a way to enable future improvement.

 - Postmortems typically take place at the end of a project.
 However, conducting them during a project as well (monthly, quarterly, or annually) can enable course corrections and help teams avoid overlooking opportunities for improvement.